Learning to Generate Text-grounded Mask for Open-world Semantic Segmentation from Only Image-Text Pairs: Methods

 \subsection{Grounder}

 \cref{fig:overallpipeline} illustrates our overall training pipeline.
 For an input batch of paired texts $\mathbf X^T$ and images $\mathbf X^V$, \method first performs a grounding process to identify text-grounded regions for a text via a grounder.
 The grounder consists of three components: ($i$) image encoder $E_v$ is in charge of providing a single (L2-normalized) global feature as well as dense patch-level features, ($ii$) text encoder $E_t$ provides a (L2-normalized) text embedding feature, and ($iii$) grounding decoder $D_g$ converts dense features from image encoder into finer pixel-level embeddings for alignment with text.
-In practice, as shown in \cref{fig:overallpipeline}, we adopt CLIP~ \cite{radford2021clip} to initialize two encoders.
-To preserve and exploit the rich knowledge of CLIP learned during large-scale pre-training, we freeze the pre-trained CLIP.
-The text-grounded masks are computed by position-wise dot product between text embedding and dense pixel-level embedding.
+In practice, we adopt a pre-trained CLIP model \cite{radford2021clip} to initialize two encoders and freeze them to preserve and exploit the rich knowledge of CLIP learned during large-scale pre-training.
+The text-grounded masks are computed by the position-wise dot product between text embedding and dense pixel-level embedding.
 The overall process of grounder is summarized as follows: